hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 ### What’s happening for Northern Ireland transit

-From 1 January 2021, the submission channel for Northern Ireland departure and arrival notification messages will initially be by email only.
-This is a temporary solution while we continue to work on getting the new API to also serve Northern Ireland.
+From 1 January 2021 you’ll be able to use the existing EDIFACT API channel and the email channel to submit departure and arrival messages for both GB and NI NCTS instances.
+We’ll automatically route EDIFACT API messages to the appropriate NCTS system without you having to make any changes to your software.

 ## Journey diagrams